 It's been kind of cold to sip on a margarita, but there is no reason why we shouldn't enjoy this flavor in our cake.
-Isn't the color so pretty and timely for Valentine's Day?
+Aren't the color of these Strawberry Margarita Cake Bites so pretty and timely for Valentine's Day?

 At first glance this looks like a girly dessert, but rest assured I have been feeding this to men; my husband, contractor's currently working in my house and my boys...all have loved this cake.
 It really is delicious.

 For the strawberry margarita flavor, I used Bacardi Daiquiri Mixer and then added tequila to make it margarita-esque.
 The tequila added a nice background flavor, not that sharp boozy taste you often get when alcohol is added to a dessert like this.

 I flecked the whipped cream with lime zest and sprinkled French Grey Sea Salt on top to mimic the salt around the edge of a margarita glass.

 I used my 2-1/2" biscuit cutter to make the little rounds.
 Biscuit cutters are extremely handy to have around the kitchen.
 Once you cut out the rounds, you will be left with the unused edges of the cake.
 Cut the leftovers into squares and make mini trifles that include whipped cream and strawberries too.
 You don't want the extra cake to go to waste.